Keto Pomegranate + Blueberry Kale Salad

 But here is a few reasons why this is the best dang salad EVER:

 - Does NOT get soggy!
-Perfect to bring to a dinner or holiday party!
-Like Thanksgiving, Christmas, New Years, all of it!
+Perfect to bring to a dinner or party!
 Especially great for setting out on a buffet line.
 Nothing worse than a soggy salad.

 - EVERY diet can eat it!
 This salad is vegan, Whole30, Keto, Paleo, gluten free, grain free.
 Literally EVERYONE can eat it!
 I feel like it’s so important when you’re in charge of the salad to make sure it’s every-diet friendly.
 So vegans and gluten free people always have a safe choice to eat and enjoy.
 Although, if someone has an almond/nut allergy you may want to swap to pumpkin or sunflower seeds, FYI.